ParkinsonLab/Architect/README.md

 In essence two files are used to run Architect: a file similar to ``architect.sh`` in this directory and another taking the form of ``sample_run.in``, again present here.
 These files indicate the path for various user input and dependencies.

-Different procedures are utilized to run Architect depending on whether you are using Docker, Niagara or any other system.
+Different procedures are utilized to run Architect depending on whether you are using Docker or not.

 ## a.
 Running Architect using Docker